realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 **Sample meeting request message:**

 Thank you for accepting my connection request!
 As I mentioned, I reached out because I’m researching <industry/company> and would really appreciate an opportunity to ask you a few questions about your experience in <role, company>.
 Would you be open to scheduling a 15-minute video or phone call on <date, time>?
 I’m also happy to adjust to your schedule if you prefer another time.

+Note that some people find it easier to provide information in writing.
+If you don’t get a response to your original request for a conversation, you can follow up by asking whether it would be easier for them to answer a few questions over email.
+Remember, everyone is different and it’s important to gauge and adjust to the style of the person you are reaching out to!